Olypolyu/ChatGPTIntegration/README.md

-this mixin sends a the last message sent in chat to openAi's chatGPT and, then, returns to chat chatGPT's answer to chat
+this mixin sends the last message in chat to openAi's chatGPT and, then, returns chatGPT's answer to chat